ths728/FirstProject-TaskList/README.md

-# My Project- Gomoku
+# My Project - todo-application

 ## Hongshu Tian

- Gomoku is a game on a 10x10 chessboard.
-Black and white chess are placed by two players (player black & player white) on grid one by one.
-When the 5 same colour chess are in a straight line (horizontal, vertical and slash), player with that colour win the game.
+- todo-application are applications that keep a list of tasks with goal, date and status.
+- Students can use this application to manage their own schedule.
+- I am interested in this project because this is very helpful.

  ## Phase 1, task 3
+ - As a user, I want to be able to add a task to my to-do list
- - As a user, I want to be able to place chess with coordinates.
+ - As a user, I want to be able to mark a task as complete on my to-do list
- - As a user, I want to be able to remove the last chess.
+ - As a user, I want to be able to delete a task from my to-do-list
- - As a user, I want to be able to know who wins the game.
+ - As a user, I want to be able to see the number of unfinished and number of finished tasks on my to-do list